flimflam-austin/hugo-cms-test/site/content/quick_reads/20181204-18-12-04-ghwb/index.md

       # The Family Man

-      > **‘_I have climbed perhaps the highest mountain in the world, but even that cannot hold a candle to being Barbara’s husband…_“**
+      **_"I have climbed perhaps the highest mountain in the world, but even that cannot hold a candle to being Barbara’s husband…_“**

       In 1945, while on leave from the Navy, he married Barbara Pierce.
 Their 73-year marriage resulted in 6 children (including daughter Robin, who